Kaisaan/lostkefin/graphicsFormat.md

 ## Palette

 The Palette (or CLUT) data always starts at $20 in the file and is either $10 colours or $100 colours.
 Each colour is 32 bits in RGBA8 format
-The size of the palette determines if the image data is either 4 bits per pixel or 8 bits per pixel respectively **The Palette data is Swizzled**
+The size of the palette determines if the image data is either 4 bits per pixel or 8 bits per pixel respectively
+**The Palette data is Swizzled**

 ## Animation Data

-I don't understand yet how this data is used but there are some patterns that emerge when comparing different files.
+I don't understand yet how this data is used but there are some patterns that emerge when comparing different files

 ### Header